Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Deciding on the Rolling Horizon

 One interesting question remains: how to decide the rolling horizon $h$?
 In most of the literature, $h$ is chosen to be a fixed value within 2 and 5 \citep{lam2017lookahead, ulmer2018offline} in order to alleviate computational burden.
 Though those choices give very promising results, those decisions are very subjective.
 Fortunately, based on the rollout theory \citep{bertsekas1997rollout, bertsekas2005rollout}, we can provide a practical guideline to select a stagewise feasible $h$.
 The big picture is as follows: we quantitatively obtain the benefits of rollout given a modeling error and discount factor, we then compare this long-term discounted benefit with the reward from the greedy algorithm counterpart and decide a feasible rolling horizon accordingly.
 We provide a detailed argument below.

 At each stage $k$, define a profit function $g_k:\mathbb{Z}^+\to\mathbb{R}^+$ related to the rolling horizon $h$ such that

 where $\phi(\cdot)$ is a non-negative function.
 The rolling profit function can be viewed as the total benefits incurred when choosing a rolling horizon $h$ at stage $k$.
+For example, at stage $k$, $g_k(1)$ is the reward function using rolling horizon $1$ and $g_k(2)$ is the accumulated reward function using $h=2$.
 Although long horizons provide more future information, it is not guaranteed to be helpful.
 In practice we are running the risk of model mis-specification due to modeling the objective function using a $\mathcal{GP}$ and then using this surrogate to simulate scenarios over future steps.
 Therefore, a larger rolling horizon implies an increased dependence on a possibly erroneous model which might in turn cause adverse effects compared to myopic algorithms where errors accumulate only from a one-step lookahead.
 However, if we can arbitrarily quantify the error from mis-specified model, then we can utilize the rollout improving nature and accordingly decide on the feasible rolling horizon.

 In order to quantify the aforementioned error, we define an error function $\mathcal{E}(\bm{x})$ bounded by a constant $\bar e_k$.
 The $\mathcal{E}(\cdot)$ is a metric to quantify the negative effect from model mis-specification.
 In the next section, we will provide an error bound on $\mathcal{GP}$ prediction and use this error bound as an error.